 Uninstall the latest from Windows 10 software updates

-Should you discover a breaking issue on your Windows 10 machines, you can choose to uninstall (rollback) the latest feature update or the latest quality update.
+If there's a breaking issue on your Windows 10 machines, you can choose to uninstall (rollback) the latest feature update or the latest quality update.
 Uninstalling a feature or quality update is only available for the servicing channel the device is on.
 Uninstalling triggers a policy to restore the previous update on your Windows 10 machines.
 For feature updates specifically, you can limit the time from 2-60 days that an uninstall of the latest version can be applied.
 To set software update uninstall options:

-- In Intue, select Software updates.
+- In Intune, select Software updates.

 - Select Windows 10 Update Rings > select an existing update ring > Uninstall.